sachsmc/causaloptim/cran-comments.md

-This is a resubmission that addresses warnings due to using sprintf in compiled code.
-All instances of sprintf were replaced with snprintf and the result checked using R hub on R-dev debian+fedora (clang|gcc) and

-I also removed the vignette describing the methods, instead linking to the published manuscript.
-Also includes some minor bugfixes.
+This is a resubmission that addresses errors on certain platforms caused by misusing snprintf in compiled code.
+I attempted to fix the buffer overflow issues in every instance.
+I was able to reproduce them as warnings when I compile locally, and I confirm that I fixed the buffer lengths so that they don't overflow.
+I checked on rhub with the fedora dev option, but I'm not certain that it runs the same checks.
+Thanks for your patience and understanding.